This post may contain affiliate links. For more information, read my disclosure policy.

-Tips for Baking Carrot Cake
+Best Frosting for Carrot Cake

 The best carrot cake recipe needs an equally great cream cheese frosting, am I right?
 I think you’re going to love my homemade cream cheese frosting recipe.
-It’s not too sweet or too savory and it’s the perfect mix of cream cheese, butter, and sugar.
+It’s not too sweet or too savory and it’s the perfect mix of room temperature cream cheese, butter, and powdered sugar.
 I also add chopped pecans to give the cake some texture and crunch.
 It’s a great combo!

 - Beat cream cheese and butter until it’s nice and smooth.

 - Slowly add powdered sugar until the mixture comes together.

 - Add the vanilla and salt and continuing beating the frosting until it’s smooth.
 Stir in chopped pecans.